 Having more than 1.5 million apps in your phone’s play store, it’s important that you should know how it is developed.
-The mobile app development process is a simple representation of the conventional software development cycle.
+The iOS android app development process is a simple representation of the conventional software development cycle.
 Nowadays, developing a mobile application isn’t rocket science.
 It’s as easy as playing games and watching movies.
 However, it does require a few important steps to follow very carefully to make the app work effectively.
 Either you can open IDE, put a few logic together, do quick testing, and then submitting it to the app store.
 Or, you can make it a bit more involving and complex by designing an up-front design, QA & usability testing, a complete beta life cycle, and then deployment.
 Your result depends upon the ways you choose.
 Well, still there are a few steps that should be followed.
-Here are they.
+Here are them.

 Step 1: Research

 Every change begins with an idea, even if it’s about designing a mobile app.
 And, that is what research is all about.
 In this process, you have to gather ideas.
 During each stage of this step, keep the user’s needs in mind.
 It is important because in it you prepare all the groundwork and outline which is to be followed next.
-Another important advantage of this phase is that you study about your competitors and get to know what they have missed in their app so that you can include in your own.
+Another important advantage of this phase is that you study your competitors and get to know what they have missed in their app so that you can include in your own.

 Step 2: Technical Feasibility Test

 After research, you surely have got the understanding of the visuals, but still, you should know about a few more things.
 You need to consider if the back-end systems will be able to support the app functions or not.
 Depending on the platforms, such as iOS, Android, etc., an app will have different features.
 By the end of this process, you may get different ideas for your app.